November 15, 2018

-Whatever the reason, outsourcing enables you to scale your development team up and down when needed.
+Whatever the reason, outsourcing software development enables you to scale your development team up and down when needed.
 Embracing this approach, you won’t have to put your in-house developers on hold while still having to pay their salaries, and I believe this is a huge advantage of outsourcing.

 Seeking a happy medium, some of our clients ultimately decide to keep some part of development in-house and outsource the rest to an external partner.
 I believe it’s a reasonable approach for any company.

 According to Deloitte’s Global Outsourcing Survey from May 2016, 59% of companies which decide to outsource software development do so to cut costs, while 47% choose outsourcing to solve capacity issues which indirectly refers to the risk management I’m mentioning in this article: